 We purchased fruit from Arete Vineyard this year, a new (to us) vineyard in the Columbia Valley AVA near the town of Othello, WA.
 This vineyard has some of the oldest Chenin Blanc and Gewürztraminer in Washington State (38 years old!).
 Also joining the line-up: Riesling and Syrah.
 Along with the new wines we tried a few new wine-making techniques (both during fermentation and in the cellar) in an effort to continually push for more complexity and diversity of flavor in our pet-nats.

-Both the Syrah and the Gewürztraminer were started using carbonic maceration to boost aromatics and fruit intensity.
+Both the Syrah and the Gewürztraminer were started using carbonic maceration to naturally boost aromatics and fruit intensity.
 This process is most famously used in Beaujolais to produce lively, fruit-forward wines.
 For us the process begins by adding the grapes to a tank with a little pied de cuve and some dry ice to purge the tanks of oxygen (see our notes on native fermentation to learn more about pied de cuve).
 The tank is closed off with a fermentation lock which allows gas to escape without letting oxygen enter.
-The absence of oxygen allows the fruit to begin an anaerobic fermentation and over the course of a few days the fruit begins fermenting from the inside out.
+The absence of oxygen allows the fruit to begin an anaerobic fermentation and over the course of several days the fruit begins fermenting from the inside out.
 The Gewürztraminer spent one week in these conditions while the Syrah spent about 10 days.